RI.gov R.I. Government Agencies | Privacy Policy |

 I am leaving the state before election day and want to vote.
 How can I do that?

+You can request that n mail ballot be sent to you at an address out of state or vote an absentee ballot at your local Board of Canvassers before you leave.
+See our Mail Ballot Section for more information.
 The deadline to apply for a regular mail ballot falls on the 21st day prior to the election.
-If the circumstances that make you eligible for a mail ballot arise after that deadline, you may be eligible for an Emergency Mail Ballot.
+If you cannot make it to the polls on Election Day you may be eligible for an Emergency Mail Ballot.
 See our Emergency Mail Ballot Section, or check with your local Board of Canvassers for more detailed information.
 The deadline to apply for an emergency mail ballot is 4:00 pm on the day before the election.

 I received my mail ballot as I requested, but my plans have changed and I will be home on election day and want to vote at my polling place.
 What should I do with my absentee ballot?

-When a voter applies for a mail ballot, that fact is recorded at the Local Board of Canvassers and the voter's name is taken off the list of eligible voters for his/her polling place.
-In order to be able to vote at the polling place, you must return the absentee ballot to the Board of Canvassers, or you will be required to cast a Provisional Ballot at the polling place.
+When a voter applies for a mail ballot, that fact is recorded at the Local Board of Canvassers and the voter's name is taken off the list of eligible voters for his/her polling place.You will be required to cast a Provisional Ballot at the polling place, or complete the mail ballot and return it via mail or drop box.
 See our Provisional Voting Section for more information.

 Is there any way I can have a mail ballot automatically sent to me for every election?